Wizard (magazine): Publication history

-In 2006, the magazine was revamped with a bigger look and more pages, switching from the "perfect bound" or staple free look, to that of a more traditional magazine.
-After issue #200, Wizard made several changes to the magazine, shifting focus from reviews and humor to information about upcoming comics and the industry as a whole.
-The three-page "Magic Words" section, which consisted of reader questions, was dropped and replaced by "Fan Mail", a half-page section allowing three short (and often humorous) letters.

-In November 2006, Wizard editor-in-chief and co-founder Pat McCallum was fired, after more than a decade with the company.
+In 2006, Wizard was revamped with a bigger look and more pages, switching from the "perfect bound" staple-free look to that of a more traditional magazine.
+In November 2006, Wizard magazine editor-in-chief and co-founder Pat McCallum was fired, after more than a decade with the company.
 Wizard declined to say why he was removed.
 On February 21, 2007, Scott Gramling was announced as the new editor-in-chief.

-Soon after, longtime Wizard Editor Brian Cunningham was removed in August 2008.
-The final editor was former staff writer and managing editor Mike Cotton.
-On February 27, 2009, Wizard laid off 10% of its work force, including its three staff writers, in order to make room for freelance writers.
+After issue #200 (June 2008), Wizard made several changes to the magazine, shifting focus from reviews and humor to information about upcoming comics and the industry as a whole.
+The three-page "Magic Words" section, which consisted of reader questions, was dropped and replaced by "Fan Mail", a half-page section allowing three short (and often humorous) letters.
+Soon after, in August 2008, longtime Wizard Editor Brian Cunningham was removed.
+The final editor was a former staff writer and managing editor Mike Cotton.
+On February 27, 2009, Wizard laid off 10% of its workforce, including its three staff writers, in order to make room for freelance writers.

 Wizard was relaunched with issue #228 (August 2010), which featured Mark Millar as a guest editor.
 The magazine returned to its strictly comic book roots.
-The issue featured a Green Hornet film cover and round table discussion with creators in the comic book film industry.
+The issue featured a Green Hornet film cover and a round table discussion with creators in the comic book film industry.

 Despite all these changes, however, the magazine was losing subscribers at an unsustainable rate; by December 2010, its circulation was just 17,000 copies.
-On January 24, 2011, Rich Johnston of the website Bleeding Cool confirmed that the magazine would cease print publication, that almost all of its magazine staff had been laid off, and all freelance engagements canceled.
+On January 24, 2011, Rich Johnston of the website Bleeding Cool confirmed that the magazine would cease print publication, that almost all of its magazine staff had been laid off, and all freelance engagements were canceled.
 This was confirmed later that day by Wizard, who also revealed that its sister magazine, ToyFare, was also canceled.
 According to the publication's representatives, Wizard would be relaunched in February 2011 as an online magazine called Wizard World.
 The first issue of Wizard World was made available online and through major digital distribution channels on March 2, 2011.